gatech-csl/jes/working-on-jes/launching-jes.md

 `dependencies/jars`.
 When launching JES, its own JAR needs to be on the classpath, as well as all the JAR's in `dependencies/jars`.

+And finally, every plugin JAR has to be included on the classpath, because Java has no easy way to activate JARs at runtime.
+Add every `*.jar` file from the user, system, and built-in plugin directories, in order.
+(See below for detail on where those are.)

 The classpath is different from other properties, because it's set using a `-cp` option, like: